ariawisp/kotlin/docs/wasm/README.md

 T2.3  Add documentation and build/CI hooks that track the downloaded WASI schemas and surface drift.

-_Shelved_: Earlier ideas around wit-bindgen parity tests are paused; the additional maintenance cost does not
-           justify the confidence gained, and wit-bindgen’s layout is not the long-term target.

 ---

 ## 1. Current Snapshot (2025‑02)

 ### Runtime and Binding Strategy

 1.1  **Immediate direction**.
-We are dropping the pinned `wit-bindgen` CLI and replacing it with a
-     compiler-plugin-driven `klib` generation path.
+We rely on the compiler plugin’s offline `klib` generation path for Preview 2 bindings.

 1.2  **Runtime layering**.
 The plugin will emit the WASI Preview 2 bindings directly as a `klib`;
      the hand-written runtime (`ComponentRuntime`, handle managers, async helpers) remains layered